ccn0/nexploration/README.md

 # Nexploration downloads
 Unfortunately, Nexploration can not be hosted on GitHub Pages.
-You can download the HTML here.
-More info [here](https://ccn0.github.io/pages/nexploration)
+You can download the game here.
+Actual Info Page is [here](https://ccn0.github.io/pages/nexploration).